-What follows is a series of questions to help determine whether a provider is a diploma mill or an accreditation mill.
-In each case, if the answers to a majority of the questions below is "yes," students and the public should take this as a significant warning that that they may be dealing with a mill.
+A series of questions follows to help determine whether a provider is a diploma mill or an Accreditation mill.
+In each case, if, for example, the answers to a majority of the questions below are "yes," students and the public should take this as highly suggestive that they may be dealing with a mill.
 In this circumstance, students and the public may be best served by looking for alternatives for higher education and quality assurance.